xiaoaizhao/Neural-stem-cell-NSC-aging-lipidomics/Scripts/Primary_culture#1/README.md

-# Primary NSC culture #1 NSC lipidomics on LC-MS (2017)
+# Primary NSC culture #1 NSC lipidomics on LC-MS/MS

 This folder contains all processing script for this data set.

-Please run scripts in order (0-10), which includes all pre-processing steps and downstream analysis.
+Please run scripts in order (0-9), which includes all pre-processing steps.

 ### Pre-processing steps are in the following order: